imabdk/Toast-Notification-Script/README.md

 ## Version 3.0.1 Overview

-The Toast Notification Script has been completely rewritten to provide native Windows toast notifications through Microsoft Intune's Remediations feature.
+The Toast Notification Script has been completely rewritten in **version 3.0.0** to provide native Windows toast notifications through Microsoft Intune's Remediations feature.

 ### Key Features & What's New